llfuller/super-smash-bros_SPC_May_9/README-STRUCTURE.md

 ## Networking Architecture

-The game uses a client-server architecture with:
+The game offers two play modes:

-1. **UDP Communication** (via Server.py): For real-time game state updates where occasional packet loss is acceptable
-2. **TCP Communication** (via Chat.py): For reliable chat messaging where all messages must be delivered in order
+1. **Networked Mode**:
+   - Uses a client-server architecture with UDP for game state and TCP for chat
+   - Requires running the Server.py separately
+   - Supports 2-6 players across different computers

+2. **Local Mode**:
+   - Plays entirely on one computer
+   - Supports two players with different control schemes
+   - No network connectivity required

 ## How to Play

+### Networked Mode:
 1. Start the server: `python Server.py`
 2. Launch the game: `python Game.py <server_ip_address>`
 3. Enter your player name and select a character
 4. Wait for other players to join and press "Ready"
 5. Battle other players in the arena!

+### Local Mode:
+1. Run from the root directory: `python LocalGameLauncher.py`
+2. Enter a name and select a character for Player 1
+3. Player 2 will be automatically set up
+4. Battle in the arena with two players on the same keyboard!

 ## Controls

+### Networked Mode (All Players):
 - Arrow keys: Move character
 - Z: Weak attack
 - X: Heavy attack
 - Enter: Toggle chat mode

+### Local Mode:
+**Player 1:**
+- Arrow keys: Move character
+- Z: Weak attack
+- X: Heavy attack

+**Player 2:**
+- WASD: Move character
+- G: Weak attack
+- H: Heavy attack

+**Both Modes (After a Game):**
-- R: Request restart (after a game)
+- R: Request restart
-- M: Return to main menu (after a game)
+- M: Return to main menu
-- Q: Quit game (after a game)
+- Q: Quit game

 ## Development Notes

 - The game uses Pygame for rendering and input handling
 - Protocol Buffers are used for TCP message serialization in the chat system
-- The game supports 2-6 players in multiplayer mode
+- The networked game supports 2-6 players
+- The local game supports exactly 2 players on the same keyboard
 - Each game session tracks player stats like health, position, and status